Propane Heats Your Home

 If You Smell “Rotten Eggs," You Have a Propane Leak

-OUTSIDE, TURN OFF the main propane supply valve on your propane tank, but only if it’s safe to do so.
+Turn off the main gas supply valve on your propane tank, if it is safe to do so.
+To close the valve, turn it to the right (clockwise).

 How to Read a Tank Gauge: